 With a hearty combination of eggs, sausage, cream and cheese this lasagna is packed with nutrient density.
 Each ingredient is valuable, together they fuse into a rich synergy.
+With so many keto breakfast recipes like this one at your fingertips, it is plain to see that you’ll never get tired of a keto diet!

 I’ve adapted a standard breakfast lasagna recipe with wheat noodles and flour to a low-carb, ketogenic, gluten and grain-free alternative.